PT-CyberAnalytics/skill-roadmap-security-research-analyst/README.md

-# skill-roadmap-security-research-analyst
+# Security Research Analyst Roadmap
-Information Security Research Analyst Competency Map.
-He/she prepares analytical researches related to current cyber threats and trends.
+Welcome to the Security Research Analyst Roadmap repository!
+This guide provides a comprehensive collection of skills to help you become proficient in security analysis.
+Information Security Research Analyst prepares analytical researches related to current cyber threats and trends.

+## Table of Contents